nazaninjenkin.com

 Here are the 7 skills you need to collaborate in government | Published in Apolitical (9/9/2019)

-n being "Boundary Spanners" and the 7 skills you need to collaborate in government.
+Loved this article on being "Boundary Spanners" and the 7 skills you need to collaborate in government.

 According to Wikipedia: Chutzpah (/ˈxʊtspə, ˈhʊt-/) is the quality of audacity, for good or for bad.
 It derives from the Hebrew word ḥutspâ (חֻצְפָּה), meaning "insolence", "cheek" or "audacity"; which can have a negative connotation.
 But the English form has taken on a broader meaning.
 The word is sometimes interpreted—particularly in business parlance—as meaning the amount of courage, mettle or ardor that an individual has.